jcstein/node-app/README.md

 # pat - the fastest way to run a Celestia light node

-Pat is f.k.a.
+pat is f.k.a.
 Quazar, f.k.a.
 Quasar

 ## quazar ✨ a Celestia light node macOS app